heynoranora/heynoranora.github.io/_posts/2021-08-28-Commissions.md

 * Eternal youth.
 * Breakfast in bed.

+## I don't have neough money right now, but I will later.
+What should I do?

+* Wait until you have the money before asking me.
+If you can't pay, I won't work.

+## Why are your prices the way they are?

+* Honestly, I value my time and I'm mad at artists who do model commissions for dirt cheap.
+150 buckaroos for a custom model is highway robbery and they are devaluing *our* work.
+If I go any lower my time would be better spent flipping burgers.

 ## So what are the *actual* copyrights, ya know?

-* My commissions are not created under a work-for-hire agreement, therefore I, Nora, retain copyright to the work.
-The sale of the model does not include the ownership rights.
-Clients are granted a license to use, modify, and distribute my work so long as they credit me when asked, @HeyNoraNora, and do not sell it.
+* My clients are granted a license to use, modify, and distribute my work so long as they credit me when asked, @HeyNoraNora, and do not sell it.
+If you want to own the copyright itself (including selling rights), be upfront and sign a contract, expect a higher price.

 ## Do you speak any languages other than English?